JashwanthSPoojary/Vexl/Readme.md

 # Vexl : React Hosting Platform

-Instantly host your React application while accessing the GitHub repo’s source, and get a custom subdomain—better than a Vercel domain.
+Instantly host your React application with direct access to your GitHub repository’s source code, and receive a custom subdomain—superior to a generic Vercel domain.
 For example: `yourname.vexl.live`

-I made this project to understand how Vercel works and how it deploys React applications.
-It was a challenging project, mostly due to the system design required for this kind of platform.
+I built this project as a way to explore how Vercel operates under the hood, especially how it deploys React applications.
+The most challenging part was architecting a scalable system to support this platform.

 ---

-## Start Up
+## Getting Started

 ```bash
 git clone https://github.com/JashwanthSPoojary/Vexl.git